talented/Sales-Records-API/README.md

 docker-compose up
 ```

-3. Without stopping the running server open a new tab in your terminal, get into the same directory and run commands below to populate the postgresql database in your running container with the data from "2000_Sales_Records.csv" under pgdata folder
+3. Without stopping the running server open a new tab in your terminal, get into the same directory and run commands below to populate the postgreSQL database in your running container with the data from "2000_Sales_Records.csv" under pgdata folder

 ```shell
 docker cp init.sql sales-records-api_db_1:/docker-entrypoint-initdb.d/init.sql